LedgerNinja0x/solana-economic-DAO/tokenswap/README.md

 solana account X000Y0uRacCoUnTAddrEss000pAYXj5NyiEjz6MZWXi
 ```

 Next, deploy to Solana **devnet**.
-But first... ensure that the account you'll be using to sign the deploy transaction has enough balance, if not airdrop some devnet SOL tokens to it
+But first... ensure that the account you'll be using to sign the deploy transaction has enough balance, if not airdrop some devnet SOL tokens to it.
+Then run
 ```
 solana config set --url https://api.devnet.solana.com               # set network to devnet npm run reset-and-build                                             # clean up mess and deploy